Code-Institute-Submissions/Milestone-Project-181/README.md

 ## Scope:

-I wanted to provide users a preview of projects i have created and the skills i have.
+I wanted to provide users a preview of projects i have created and the skills I have.

 ## Structure:

-I wanted to provide my basic information to users, then point them towards the projects i have created,with links to each live project included.
+I wanted to provide my basic information to users, then point them towards the projects I have created,with links to each live project included.

 I also provided my profile links to GitHub and LinkedIn, as well as creating a form for users to contact me.